World powers see Iran's Rouhani as chance for nuclear deal

 The powers had asked, in return, that Tehran abandon enriching uranium to 20 percent fissile purity - a process that closes a major technological gap on the way to making weapons-grade material - as well as ship out an existing stockpile and close a facility where such work is done.

-Tehran denies its work has any military aims and wants major economic sanctions to be lifted before it curbs the program.
+Tehran denies its work has any military aims and wants major economic sanctions to be lifted before it curbs the programme.

 PAST SUCCESSES